I Respect Your Right to Drive Like a Maniac Down This Street, But…

 What do y’all think — more carrot, less stick?
 Or the reverse?
 Or a whole new way of thinking about the problem?

 This entry was posted on Tuesday, February 10th, 2009 at 10:13 am and is filed under Traffic Culture, Traffic Psychology, Traffic Signs.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.